AnmolAcharya/Job-Tracker-AWS-SERVERLESS-CRUD-APP-/README.md

 Architecture Diagram and Flow:
 ![Stuffs](https://github.com/user-attachments/assets/02127faf-6f86-40d4-a523-80241f627c7c)

-What proble does it solve:
+What problem does it solve:

 This project simplifies job application tracking by offering a centralized, serverless AWS-powered portal to log, update, and manage application statuses efficiently.